tomwassenberg/certbot-ocsp-fetcher/README.md

 aware that in Certbot < 0.10.0, hooks were [not saved] in the renewal configuration of a certificate.

 The output directory, where the OCSP responses are saved, defaults to `/etc/nginx/ocsp-cache`, if not specified with the `-o/--output-dir` parameter.
 The filename of the OCSP response is the name of the certificate lineage (as used by Certbot) with the DER extension.
+The configuration directory of Certbot, that certbot-ocsp-fetcher uses to process the certificates, defaults to `/etc/letsencrypt`.
+This can be specified by using the `-c/--certbot-dir` parameter.
+Note that this doesn't apply when the script is used as a Certbot hook, since the path to Certbot and the certificate is inferred from the call that Certbot makes.

-You should be sure to use the `ssl_stapling_file` directive in the OCSP directives in the nginx configuration of the website, so e.g. `ssl_stapling_file /etc/nginx/ocsp-cache/example.com.der;`.
+In order for all this to be useful, you should know how to correctly set up OCSP stapling in nginx.
+Be sure to use the `ssl_stapling_file` directive in the OCSP directives in the nginx configuration of the website, so e.g.
+`ssl_stapling_file /etc/nginx/ocsp-cache/example.com.der;`.

+ [Certbot]: ../../../certbot/certbot
  [#812]: https://trac.nginx.org/nginx/ticket/812
  [OCSP Must-Staple]: https://scotthelme.co.uk/ocsp-must-staple/
  [not saved]: https://github.com/certbot/certbot/issues/3394